 Select Edit->Find to display the Find dialog box.
-In the SCOPE window, the FSM Viewer and the Text Editor window, the command has basic text-based search capabilities.
+In the SCOPE window, the FSM Viewer, and the Text Editor window, the command has basic text-based search capabilities.
 Some search features, like regular expressions and line-number highlighting, are available only in the Text Editor.
-See Find Command (In Project), on page 154, to search for files in the Project.
+See Find Command (In Project), on page 162, to search for files in the Project.

-The HDL Analyst Find command is different; see Find Command (HDL Analyst), on page 155 for details.
+The HDL Analyst Find command is different; see Find Command (HDL Analyst), on page 164 for details.

-S Find ? ×
+S Find ?

-Find what: ZEROBYTE Find Next SCOPE Find ?
-X
+Find what: Find Next

-Match whole word only Match case Regular expression Direction Up Ovn Mark All Cancel Search for:
+Match whole word only Match case Regular expression Direction Mark All Up Down Cancel

+In Text Editor SCOPE Find 2 53

-In Te> t Editor Match Case Find Next Cancel
+In SCOPE Reverse Wrap Match Case Find Next Cancel

-In S COPE

 Field/Option Description Find What/Search for Search string matching the text to find.
 In the text editor, you can use the pull-down list to view and reuse search strings used previously in the current session.
 Match whole word only (text editor only) When enabled, matches the entire word rather than a portion of the word.
 Match Case When enabled, searching is case sensitive.

-Regular expression (text editor only) When enabled, wildcard characters ( and ?) can be used in the search string: ? matches any single character; matches any string of characters, including an empty string.
+Field/Option Description Regular expression (text editor only) When enabled, wildcard characters ( and ?) can be used in the search string: ? matches any single character; matches any string of characters, including an empty string.
 Direction/Reverse Changes search direction.
 In the text editor, buttons select the search direction (Up or Down).

-Field/Option Description Find Next Initiates a search for the search string (see Find What/Search for).
+Find Next Initiates a search for the search string (see Find What/Search for).
 In the text editor, searching starts again after reaching the end (Down) or beginning (Up) of the file.
 Wrap (SCOPE only) When enabled, searching starts again after reaching the end or beginning (Reverse) of the spread sheet.
 Mark All (Text editor only) Highlights the line numbers of the text matching the search string and closes the Find dialog box.